szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Removing Values from an Array

 To remove a value from an array, we can use the `pop()` method.
-This method removes the last value in the array and returns it.
+This method removes the last value in the array.

 ```JavaScript
 var myArray = [1, 2, 'dog', true, [1, 2, 3]];